oakmanjacob/bank_benchmark_rs/README.md

 The function 'do_work' should measure 'exec_time_i', which is the time needed to perform the entire for-loop.
 This time will be shared with the main thread once the thread executing the 'do_work' joins its execution with the main thread.

 ### Step 6
 Spread the total number of instructions between a specific number of threads and execute them concurrently.
 Collect the maximum execution time of any of the threads and use this as the execution time.
+After execution, call the balance function one final time.

+- WHAT IS THE OUTPUT OF this call of "balance"?
+- DOES IT MATCH WHAT YOU EXPECT?
+- WHAT DO YOU EXPECT?
+- WHAT ARE THE OUTCOMES OF ALL THE "balance" CALLS DURING THE EXECUTION?
+- IS THAT WHAT YOU EXPECT?

 ### Step 7
-Now configure your application to perform the SAME TOTAL amount
-of iterations just executed, but all done by a single thread.
-Measure the time to perform them and compare with the time
+Now configure your application to perform the SAME TOTAL amount of iterations just executed, but all done by a single thread.
+Measure the time to perform them and compare with the time previously collected.
-previously collected.

 - Which conclusion can you draw?
 - Which optimization can you do to the single-threaded execution in order to improve its performance?